sudhansh7/Labelbox/README.md

    * [Request features](#request-features)
    * [Terms of use, privacy and content dispute policy](#terms-of-use-privacy-and-content-dispute-policy)

-# Labelbox
-[Labelbox](https://www.labelbox.com/) is a data labeling tool that's purpose built for machine learning applications.
-Start labeling data in minutes using pre-made labeling interfaces, or create your own pluggable interface to suit the needs of your data labeling task.
-Labelbox is lightweight for single users or small teams and scales up to support large teams and massive data sets.

 ## Benefits
 - **Simple image labeling**: Labelbox makes it quick and easy to do basic image